The Change Management Process: What Is It and Who Is It For?

 What is the change management process?

 The change management process refers to the stages involved in any change management strategy and its implementation.
-Having a strategy and steps helps transformations become successful and ensure that all factors are considered.
+Having a strategy and steps helps transformations become successful and ensures that all factors are considered.

 For example, implementing new technology into a business will not just involve the technology change itself.
 It may affect staffing levels, require structural changes, new recruitment drives, or even redundancies.
 It may involve significant means for training and impact business costs.
 Change management processes are all-encompassing.